• Skip to primary navigation

 Notes

-• You can use any type of brown sugar in this recipe: light, golden, dark, or demerara.
+Sugar: Any type of brown sugar works in this recipe: light, golden, dark, or demerara.
 All will add a caramelly undertone to the fudge.
-If you only have white sugar available, that will still work but note that the fudge will be lighter in colour and have less of a caramel flavour.
-It will still taste amazing though.
+If you only have white sugar, the fudge will be lighter in colour and have less of a caramel flavour.
+It will still taste amazing, though.

-• My fudge took approx. 2 hours to set in the fridge.
-Timings may vary depending on the humidity.
+Setting Time: My fudge took approx. 2 hours to set in the fridge.
+Timings may vary depending on temperature and humidity.

 About Bake Angel